AriFordsham/GHCWiki/pattern-families.md

 ```

-Note that this is our first example of nesting a pattern family.
-More examples follow in the more advanced examples below.

-Compare that to the [ViewPatternsAlternative](view-patterns-alternative) version:
+Where we can nest pattern families, more examples of nesting follow in the more advanced examples below.
+Compare that to the more verbose [ViewPatternsAlternative](view-patterns-alternative) version:

 ```wiki
     parsePacket :: ByteString -> _